hpesciotti/GeoQuiz/README.md

 ## **6. Deployment**

-The website was developed using Gitpod code editor, committed to Git as a local repository, and then pushed to GitHub for storage.
+The web application was developed using Gitpod code editor, committed to Git as a local repository, and then pushed to GitHub for storage.

 ### **6.1.
 GitHub Pages**